friemen/clj-todoapp-example/README.md

 [Figwheel](https://github.com/bhauman/lein-figwheel) (an interactive,
 incremental Cljs compiler).
 Figwheel will also hotload your CSS into the browser.
 It is advisable to use Chrome or Chromium for development purposes.
+Load the page http://localhost:1337/ui

-Use `(user/cljs-repl)` to connect your REPL to the browser.
+To connect your REPL to the browser you can use `(user/cljs-repl)`.

+To switch the REPL back to the connection to the JVM you can execute `:cljs/quit` (yes, enter only the keyword).
+It's also possible to have simultaneously multiple sessions within one REPL connection (like one for the JVM and another for the browser), but I rarely need that.

 To work interactively on your `.sass` stylesheet open a shell, cd into your project folder and start